NCAR/cisl-cloud/docs/docs/overview/about.md

 # About this Project
 CISL is currently deploying a ***pilot*** on-premise prototype cloud environment for compute and storage.

-2i2c is ***potentially*** going to deploy a JupyterHub instance in AWS for us as well.
+2i2c deployed a JupyterHub instance in AWS.
 We would utilize this experience to leverage 2i2c knowledge for our own education.
+This instance can be utilized to run calculated tests to help determine costs associated with users running on AWS.

 ## On-premise cloud